Virginia Waysides

 Existed: 1941-1961

-Notes: This would be very close to Skyline Drive, and I believe there is a pulloff with a
+This would be very close to Skyline Drive, and there is still a pulloff there with some markers/memorials

 Photos:Mapmikey (1/17/07)